 The American Southwest is rugged, beautiful, and filled with American History.
-It lures visitors with red-rock canyons, Old West legends, Spanish & Native American cultures, and wonderful national parks such as Grand Canyon, Arches National Park, Big Bend National Park, and Carlsbad Caverns.
+It lures visitors with red-rock canyons, Old West legends, Spanish and Native American cultures, and wonderful national parks such as Grand Canyon, Arches National Park, Big Bend National Park, and Carlsbad Caverns.

-The Puebloans, sometimes known as the Anasazi people inhabited the area for well over 1000 years but disappeared during the 12th or 13th century.
+The Puebloans, sometimes known as the Anasazi people, inhabited the area for over 1000 years but disappeared during the 12th or 13th century.
 The Athabascan people, including the Navajo and Apache, began arriving as early as 1000 AD and remain the largest indigenous group in the area to this day.
 These people gave the vast area much of its distinctive culture and learned how to live in its climate and geography.

 Spanish explorers of the American Southwest, beginning with Francisco Vasquez de Coronado’s 1540-42 expedition, encountered both settled communities and deserted ruins.
 The Spanish remained a dominant military force for nearly 300 years.

 The area became part of Mexico in 1821 after Mexico won its independence from Spain.
-By the mid-1800s the expanding United States established a presence, and in 1848, after the Mexican-American War, much of the area became United States territory.
+By the mid-1800s, the expanding United States established a presence, and in 1848, after the Mexican-American War, much of the area became United States territory.

 After the Southwest was brought into the orbit of the expansionist American nation, the Anglo influence was imprinted on the land in forts, trading posts, mining centers of silver, gold, and copper, cattle ranches, railroads, and dams.

 Acoma, Santa Fe, Kit Carson House, El Santuario de Chimayo, and Taos, in New Mexico; Hovenweep and Mesa Verde in Colorado; and San Xavier del Bac, Fort Apache, Hubbell Trading Post, Barrio Libre, Fort Bowie, Tuzigoot, in Arizona; the names of the American Southwest evoke a starkly beautiful land of deserts, mountains and fertile valleys which is both very old and very new.
-Arizona and New Mexico, admitted to the Union in 1912, are two of the youngest states in the nation; yet Arizona, New Mexico, and Colorado contain venerable adobe communities and ancient, long-abandoned prehistoric ruins collectively representing thousands of years of human habitation.
+Arizona and New Mexico admitted to the Union in 1912, are two of the youngest states in the nation.
+Yet, Arizona, New Mexico, and Colorado contain venerable adobe communities and ancient, long-abandoned prehistoric ruins collectively representing thousands of years of human habitation.